influxdata/influxdb/docs/design.md

  	}
  }
  ```

- #### Websocket sketch?
+ ##### Questions
+ 1. Should the POST response just contain the results?
+ 	- Perhaps it sucks to have to do a parameterized GET
+ 1. Which influx client do we use?

+	- Current clients are not flexible
+	- New client in design phase
+	- non-SELECT queries need either Plutonium client or Influx oss client

+ 1. Use websockets to support a subscription model?

 	 We'll avoid websockets for version 1.1 but allow it in the future through the `type` parameter.
+     Simple protocol sketch:

 		 c:begin
 		 s:data
 		 s:end

 		 c:ping
 		 s:refresh
 		 c:accept
 		 s:data
 		 s:end
 		 c:disconnect

 		 c:ping
 		 c:update

-### Closed source vs Open Source

-- Ideally, we would use the soon-to-be open source plutonium client to interact with Influx Enterprise.
-This would mean that this application could be entirely open source.
-(We should check with Todd and Nate.)
-- However, if in the future we want to deliever a closed source version, we'll use the open source version as a library.
-The open source library will define certain routes (/users /whatever); the closed source version will either override those routes, or add new ones.
-This implies that the closed source version is simply additional or manipulated routes on the server.
-- Survey the experience of closed source with Jason and Nathaniel.

-### Builds
-Javascript build will be decoupled from Go build process.

-Asset compilation will happen during build of backend-server.

-This allows the front-end team to swap in mocked, auto-generated swagger backend for testing and development.

-#### Javascript
-Webpack
-Static asset compilation during backend-server build.

-#### Go

-We'll use GDM as the vendoring solution to maintain consistency with other pieces of TICK stack.

-*Future work*: we must switch to the community vendoring solution when it actually seems mature.

-### Authentication
-Do we want shared secret authentication between the server and the influx data store?

-How will users be authenticated to the web server?

-What we want is to have the backend data store (influx oss or influx meta) handle the authentication so that the web server has less responsibility.

-### Backend-server store
+#### Backend-server store
 We will build a interface for storing API resources.

 Some API resources could come from the influx data source (like users) most will be stored in a key/value or relational store.